krauchelli/cravecode-dev-js/README.md

 npx prisma migrate dev
 npx prisma migrate reset
 ```
 !
-Please take this as an example initialization of project that is using prisma as the conduit for MySQL database.
+Please take this as an example of the initialization of a project that uses Prisma as the PostgreSQL database's conduit.

 ### Usage